wix-incubator/specs2-jmock/README.md

 specs2-jmock
 ============

-This is a specs2 adapter + DSL for using the popular mocking framework JMockit
+This is a specs2 adapter + DSL for using the popular mocking framework JMock

 #Installation
 ###Maven